MichaelStadtmiller/findapup/README.md

 I got tired of trying to click through the petfinder website, so I took a couple hours and used the petfinder api to create a basic web page containing the pets I was looking for.

-The basic idea is:
+The basic idea is:<br>
-1. findPets.py uses the api to pull pet info into an sqlite3 database
+1. findPets.py uses the api to pull pet info into an sqlite3 database<br>
-2. selectPets.py uses a query to select pets from the sqlite3 database and create a basic web page (pets.html)
+2. selectPets.py uses a query to select pets from the sqlite3 database and create a basic web page (pets.html)<br>

 This project is super rough, feel free to make it way better :)